 Our SUV by the border.
 Despite the rough patches, there was no significant damage, just a testament to the adventure.

-Beyond Fort Nelson, cell service was nonexistent, even within towns, a reminder of the remoteness of the region.
+Beyond Fort Nelson, cell service was nonexistent, even within towns, a reminder of the region's remoteness.
 Relying on WiFi at roadside motels was not an option, with limited to no internet access, except in Whitehorse and Watson Lake, where we found somewhat reliable connections.

-Our journey along the Alaska Highway was memorable, filled with the raw beauty of the landscapes and the charm of the northern communities.
-It's an adventure we highly recommend to anyone with a love for the open road.
+Our journey along the Alaska Highway was memorable.
+It was filled with the raw beauty of the landscapes and the charm of the northern communities.
+We highly recommend it to anyone with a love for the open road.

 Have you traveled on the Alaska Highway, or is it on your list of future travels?
 I'd love to hear your thoughts and experiences in the comments.